From 2010-2015 Hawk Hill’s stable was inhabited by a horse or two.

-With annual hits in the six-figures, the 2013 tutorial I created for making this horse Christmas wreath is one of the most popular posts on this blog.
+With annual pageviews in the six-figures, the 2013 tutorial I created for making this horse Christmas wreath is one of the most popular posts on this blog.
 The secret for making these wreaths elegant and classic, in my opinion, is making the wreaths large, using quality garland, adding a high-end real halter, and keeping the design very, very simple (i.e. not trying to create a mane with a different type of greenery or adding a cartoonish eye with pinecones or berries).
 These wreaths make really distinctive decorations for fences, gates, or sides of barns.
-I made 2 facing horse wreaths and affixed them to the front gates of the property each christmas for years, until I moved to Seattle in 2016
+I made 2 facing horse wreaths and affixed them to the front gates of the property each Christmas for years, until I sold my stuff in a flea market booth, rehomed my dog with a lovely family, and moved to a gritty urban neighborhood in Seattle in 2016

 2. Pair Old Tack with Decorations for Porch Decorations:

 I think this vignette, my tack store’s porch Christmas decor from 2014, is my favorite setup that I created.
 It’s a super-easy way to decorate a front porch or add holiday cheer at the entrance door to your barn, store, or stable.
 My typical all-season decor included this wreath, picket fence, and this old saddle.
 At christmas, I’d add weights to a few cardboard boxes and then wrap the boxes with vinyl table clothes to create a stack of “gifts.”
 Decorated with a sprig of greenery, pinecones, bells, and a miniature-horse bit for a bright, silvery equestrian finish.
 I’d also keep a large gift bow on hand and use floral wire to attach it to the D-rings of the saddle during the holiday season- pairing with the wrapped gifts to create the feel of christmas-morning surprises.